A document management system, or DMS, is a digital software solution that captures, stores, and retrieves electronic files and documents.

 At this stage, the inputted documents are “tagged” with the appropriate metadata to make it easier to search for them.

-This metadata should be determined by the internal organization process, but will typically involve the use of key search terms and phrases.
+This metadata is determined by the internal organization process, but will typically involve the use of key search terms and phrases.

-In addition, system indexing should also take place here, which in effect means that data relating to information about dates, document type, or other identifiers of the document are taken into account.
+In addition, system indexing should also take place here, which means that data relating to information about dates, document type, or other identifiers of the document are taken into account.

-Indexing should also take into account revisions after the fact, so different document versions are made clear for people accessing them.
+Indexing also takes into account revisions after the fact, so different document versions are made clear for every authorized user.

-A document management system should offer a search function that is easy-to-use for stakeholders when retrieving documents.
+A document management system offers a search function that is easy-to-use for stakeholders when retrieving documents.

-A powerful search engine should form this aspect of the management system which takes into account all of the attributes that are outlined in the indexing stage—most modern systems will have a search function that is more than adequate.
+A powerful search engine is an aspect of the management system that takes into account all of the attributes that are outlined in the indexing stage—most modern systems will have a search function that is more than adequate.

 Document management systems are essential for modern businesses to effectively index, store, and manage their data.

 As volumes of data within SMBs increase to unprecedented levels, the need for organizations to both utilize this data effectively and ensure that it is secured in order to meet today’s compliance standards for sensitive information.